mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Lightness Strength
 ------------------
 .. versionadded:: 4.4
-    This allows you to affect the Lightness Strength of your brush-tip with Sensors.
-Only available with brush-tips in Lightness Map mode.
+    This allows you to affect the Lightness Strength of your brush tip with Sensors.
+Only available with brush tips in Lightness Map mode.

 .. image:: /images/brushes/lightness_strength_demo.png

-This changes the contrast of the brushtip, so that at 100%, the full effect of the lightness variation is visible in the brush, while at 0% the brush paints without any lightness variation.
-This allows a variable impasto effect with lightness brushes, and for variation in texture stamp brushes that use a lightness-enabled brush-tip.
+This changes the contrast of the brush tip, so that at 100%, the full effect of the lightness variation is visible in the brush, while at 0% the brush paints without any lightness variation.
+This allows a variable impasto effect with lightness brushes, and for variation in texture stamp brushes that use a lightness-enabled brush tip.

 .. _option_scatter: